Backgammon for money – Win with your gammon skills!

 To achieve that there needs to be an element of skill which provides partial control.
 If one is skilled enough one can win more money.
 This way the player has a chance to get better whilst mastering the game.
 Are your skills up to par?!

-How to Play Backgammon?
+How to Play Backgammon for money?